-5 Questions Buyer Should Ask Their Loan Officer
+5 Questions to Ask Your Loan Officer

-And while I know “of” the loan process, I do not qualify or pre-approve buyers.
+5 Questions to Ask Your Loan Officer ~ As a real estate agent I know “of” the loan process, I do not qualify or pre-approve buyers.
 They must see a local loan officer in order to do that.

 For many Borrowers/Buyers, especially first-time buyers, they have very little experience in the home buying process.
 They can miss asking important questions when talking with a loan officer.